How to cut yourself some slack but still get your work done

-It’s been a year and a half since the majority of those who could operate remotely began working off-site.
+It’s been nearly two years since the majority of those who could operate remotely began working off-site.
 But now life is shifting, you may be back in the office all the time or part-time.
 If you’re a parent, your kids are likely back in school.
 Overall, your world is opening up more and you feel the need for change.

 At the beginning of the mass office exodus, I highly recommended having a very structured schedule to keep you from losing all boundaries between your work and personal life.
 Often, when humans confront an onslaught of strong emotions or a very unfamiliar situation, boundaries can help you find your footing and guide your path forward each day.